ilius/pyglossary/README.md

 PyGlossary
 ==========

-PyGlossary is a tool for converting dictionary files aka glossaries, from/to various formats used by different dictionary applications
+A tool for converting dictionary files aka glossaries.

+The primary purpose is to be able to use our offline glossaries in any Open Source dictionary we like on any OS/device.

+More popular glossary formats have higher priority.

 Screenshots
 -----------